KDE/releaseme/plasma/README.md

   - once done trigger "Global Rebuild Plasma stable*" builds, which will first update dependencies to latest needs and then trigger rebuild of any modules
   - ping tosky and kde-i18n-doc@kde.org list to branch messages and docmessages and update repo-metadata
   - Update https://community.kde.org/Plasma/Live_Images
-  - Edit and run ./plasma-active-bugzilla-versions to add the new Git-stable-Plasma/5.xx version

 ## On tar day (prepare)
  - run ./plasma-changelog (manually edit file after)